Expensify/App/docs/articles/new-expensify/connections/sage-intacct/Connect-to-Sage-Intacct.md

 # Connect to Sage Intacct

+Enjoy automated syncing and reduce manual entries with the Expensify and Sage Intacct integration.
+Gain in-depth, real-time financial insights with user-defined dimensions, as well as expense coding by department, class, location, customer, and project (job).

+{% include info.html %}
+The Sage Intacct integration is only available on the Control plan.
+{% include info.html %}

 ## Overview

 Expensify’s integration with Sage Intacct allows you to connect using either role-based permissions or user-based permissions and exporting either expense reports or vendor bills.

 Checklist of items to complete: